 Group Training Runs

-Occasional trail runs (such as Claremont Wilderness Park) will be scheduled depending on availability and participation of sufficient volunteer coaches and parent chaperones.
+Occasional trail runs (such as Claremont Wilderness Park) will be scheduled depending on availability and participation of sufficient volunteer coaches and certified parent volunteers/chaperones.

 Claremont Running Team is a 501(c)3 non-profit organization